logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 ##### Primary key

-A primary key is required when using the default Hudi file format to store offline feature data.
+A primary key is required when using the default table format (Hudi) to store offline feature data.
 When inserting data in a feature group on the offline feature store, the DataFrame you are writing is checked against the existing data in the feature group.
 If a row with the same primary key is found in the feature group, the row will be updated.
 If the primary key is not found, the row is appended to the feature group.
 When writing data on the online feature store, existing rows with the same primary key will be overwritten by new rows with the same primary key.

 ##### Event time